status-im/nimbus-eth2/docs/the_nimbus_book/src/el-light-client.md

 The Nimbus Light Client is a light-weight alternative to running a full beacon node, when setting up an Ethereum execution client for read-only use cases after the merge.

 Execution layer (EL) clients provide the [web3 API](https://ethereum.github.io/execution-apis/api-documentation/) to expose information stored on the Ethereum blockchain.
-With [the merge 🐼](./merge.md), EL clients can no longer run standalone and require an external component to determine the latest state to sync to.
+Post-merge, EL clients can no longer run standalone and require an external component to determine the latest state to sync to.

 ## Comparison